 The Great Mississippi River Flood disproportionately impacted African Americans, like many other floods in U.S. history.
 It is estimated that of those who lost their homes, more than half a million were black.
 Hundreds of thousands of African Americans were displaced from their communities and workplaces.

 The railroads and plantations affected by the flood feared their laborers, who lost everything when forced from their homes, would never return.
 In the Delta lowlands, African American families made up 75% of the population and supplied 95% of the agricultural labor force.
 Many of these laborers were trapped in situations far worse than sharecropping, stuck in a system that bound them perpetually to the plantations.

 At many camps, including the one at Greenville, Mississippi, National Guard troops prevented refugees from leaving and outsiders from visiting.
 The Colored Advisory Commission reported that at Greenville, Negro inmates complained whites came and went at will without passes, while colored people were not given similar privileges.
-There were also complaints of rough treatment of colored people and discrimination in regard to labor conditions and distribution of food.
+There were also complaints of rough treatment of colored people and discrimination regarding labor conditions and the distribution of food.
 The Guard also unofficially promised to return refugees to their employers after the flood was over.
-Thousands of African Americans would later leave these refugee camps or bypass them altogether to pursue new lives in northern towns and cities, accelerating the Great Migration.
+Thousands of African Americans would later leave these refugee camps or bypass them all together to pursue new lives in northern towns and cities, accelerating the Great Migration.